BlankRiser/cutshort-Onboarding/README.md

 ### Method Choosen to implement

-- Since the only requiirement was to build onboarding page, I have chosen to use routes to build different pages of the onboarding process.
+- Since the only requirement was to build an onboarding page, I have chosen to use routes to build different pages of the onboarding process.

 ### Other Method I could have used